open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 If your application already uses another Java monitoring agent, the OpenTelemetry Java agent might not work.
 In this case, use the OpenTelemetry starter.

-A third situation in which the OpenTelemetry starter can help you is when the startup overhead of the OpenTelemetry Java agent exceeds your requirements.
+A third situation in which the OpenTelemetry starter can help you is if the startup overhead of the OpenTelemetry Java agent exceeds your requirements.

 The rest of this page documents the OpenTelemetry starter that works with Spring